Treatments and Services

-Children who have a serious illness or who are getting major treatment may also have mental health concerns.
-These may be caused by your child’s illness or treatment or the stress of having a health problem.
+Children who have a serious illness may also have mental health concerns.
+These may be caused by your child’s illness or treatment or by the stress of having a health problem.

 Whatever the cause, our team helps your child work through their feelings and emotions and learn coping skills.
 Your child’s care team will include a social worker and, if needed, a pediatric psychologist.
 Both are specially trained to help children and teens deal with serious illness.

-We offer practical information learned from working with many other families.
+We offer practical information learned from working with many families.
 Together with your family, we: